BeautifulTrouble/beautifulrising/_posts/2015-04-23-call-for-participants-for-a-beautiful-rising-workshop-harare-zimbabwe.md

 ## The workshop
 At the workshop you can expect to be:
 - Working and creatively brainstorming on best practices, tactics, and approaches used in social activism;
+- item
+- item

+Working and creative brainstorming on best practices, tactics, and approaches used in social activism across the MENA region;
+- Participating in writing sessions transforming specific stories into cases useful in other countries;
+- Receiving some optional/additional training in strategic planning, networking, creative action planning;

+- Working and creatively brainstorming on best practices, tactics, and approaches used in social activism;
 - Using a substantial part of the time in writing sessions transforming specific stories into cases useful in other countries;
 - Networking with activists from across the country;
 - Receiving some optional/additional training in strategic planning, networking, or creative action planning.